 Climate change is ongoing and a current topic in media and society.
 Also, cities are nowadays and will be impacted in future by effects of climate change.
-In prior, this is related to a rise in temperatures for most of the major cities, further intensified by buildings, asphalt, air conditioner, etc. This could result in heat stress, lower water supply in cities as well as in social tensions.
+In prior, this is related to a rise in temperatures for most of the major cities, further intensified by buildings, asphalt, air conditioning, etc. This could result in heat stress, lower water supply in cities as well as in social tensions.
 In the context of bringing climate change closely to society and making it more tangible, a study has been conducted that analysed possible temperature-related future states of the 520 major cities (> 1 million citizens) on earth.

 Use of city analogues to make climate change effects in major cities more understandable

 For the majority of people, it is hard to understand how climate change will affect their daily life as there is a ‘consensus gap’ between scientific knowledge and public opinion (see journal.plos, 2019).
 Therefore, scientists of the ETH Zürich conducted a study that compares current climate conditions with future ones.
 To make this more comprehensible, the scientists used city analogues in order to identify whether the climate conditions of major cities remain in a similar status or whether the conditions shift to those of another city.
 Furthermore, they used visualized maps in order to make the outcomes of the study more understandable.
 For the study, a quite optimistic scenario from the IPCC was used (i. e.
 RCP 4.5) that assumes that GHG concentration does not increase any further by the end of this century and that temperature would rise by about 1.5 degrees.

 More than three quarter of world’s major cities will resemble closely the conditions of another major city